marcduiker/marcduiker.github.io/_posts/2018-06-21-the-anatomy-of-function-naming.md

 ## Function Names in the Wild

-Whenever I see examples or implementations of Azure Funtions I always see this:
+Whenever I see examples or implementations of Azure Functions I always see this:

  `[FunctionName("myfunction")]`